 The big thing for you to get into a habit of doing is simply observing where the light is coming from when you look at the scene in front of you.

 Thanks to technology, cell phone cameras have taken huge leaps in the potential quality of the photos you can create.
 If you use a phone that was built within the last 2 years you've got plenty of technology built into your camera phone.
 Here is an article on choosing the Best Cell Phone Camera.

 Combine these tips for better camera phone pictures with the tips and techniques in the other articles on taking digital photography and you're going to get some great photos.

-If you didn't read the original article on cellular phone camera tips, you can access it here: Cellular Phone Camera Tips
+If you haven't read the original article on cellular phone camera tips, you can access it here: Cellular Phone Camera Tips.